 Food and being a Crohn’s patient has always been a challenge – high finer, low glucose is always best for diabetics.
-However, high fiber may not necessarily work for Crohn’s patients all of the time.
+However, high fibre may not necessarily work for Crohn’s patients all of the time.
 This is particularly important when we are fighting a flareup.
-Although I spend most of my life balancing my Crohn’s on pillars of Methotrexate and Humeria, when I have had to fall back to Prednisone my glucose levels have skyrocketed and life dependant on insulin and resembling a Type-1 diabetic has been my norm.
-However following these basic rules sets a great habits no matter how our other chronic disease is behaving and, knock on wood, life for me seems pretty “normal” – I know it is a relative word.
+Although I spend most of my life balancing my Crohn’s on pillars of Methotrexate and Humira when I have had to fall back to Prednisone my glucose levels have skyrocketed.
+However, following these basic rules sets great habits no matter how our other chronic disease is behaving and, knock on wood, life for me seems pretty “normal” – I know it is a relative word.

 |Eat three meals per day at regular times and space meals no more than six hours apart.
 You may benefit from a healthy snack.||Eating at regular times helps your body control blood glucose (sugar) levels.|